 X-rays are the single most useful tool in diagnosing Charcot joints.
 MRI and bone scans are helpful in the early phases of Charcot joints (Eichenholz stage 0) and are sensitive indicators of hyperemia (increased blood flow to the area of the fracture) and bone edema.
 Surface skin temperature is the most reliable indicator of the activity of the fractures.
 Most doctors do not keep the necessary equipment to measure skin temperature but merely measure with direct touch to sense the presence or lack of warmth.

-Surgical procedures for Charcot joints are often challenging not only due to the complexity of this condition but also due to the fact that these patients are usually poor surgical candidates due to other health problems (co-morbidity).
+Surgical procedures for Charcot joints are often challenging, not only due to the complexity of this condition but also due to the fact that these patients are usually poor surgical candidates due to other health problems (co-morbidity.)
 Surgical procedure may include reconstruction of the arch and/or joint fusion.
-Often, surgical procedures are used to return the foot to a shape that can be accommodated by normal foot wear.
-Stage three Charcot deformities often result in lumps, bump and unusually shaped feet due to bone changes.
-Reshaping the foot may be used to eliminate a boney prominence on the top or bottom of the foot.
+Often, surgical procedures are used to return the foot to a shape that can be accommodated by normal footwear.
+Stage three Charcot deformities often result in lumps, bumps, and unusually shaped feet due to bone changes.
+Reshaping the foot may be used to eliminate a bony prominence on the top or bottom of the foot.

 When to contact your doctor

 All suspected Charcot joints should be evaluated by your podiatrist or orthopedist.

 Competing Interests -None